ItsAfjal-Developer/Landing-Page---Assign-by-Octanet/README.md

-# Landing Page - Quick Code Study – Learn BCA & MCA
+# **Landing Page - Quick Code Study – Learn BCA & MCA**

-- Quick Code Study is a Sleek and Modern educational Landing Page. <br/>
+- Quick Code Study is a Sleek and Modern Educational Landing Page.
 - The Site is built using fundamental Web Technologies, Ensuring a Fast and Lightweight Experience for Visitors & this Website is a Single-Page Application that provides a Professional Overview of my Work and a Clear way for Potential Employers or Collaborators to Get in touch.

 ## Features

-- Crisp Tagline: “Master BCA & MCA Concepts with Ease”
+- **Crisp Tagline** : “Master BCA & MCA Concepts with Ease”

-- Stylish visual elements with educational tone and professional layout
+- Stylish Visual Elements with Educational Tone and Professional Layout

-- Navigation bar with links to
+- Navigation bar with Links to

-- Contact Us button with outlined styling
+- Contact Us button with Outlined Styling

-- Emphasis on typography with serif fonts and underlined hero text
+- Emphasis on typography with Serif fonts and Underlined Hero Text

 ## Tech Stack

-- HTML5	Page structure
+- **HTML5**

-- CSS3	Styling and responsiveness
+- **CSS3**

-- Google Fonts Typography enhancements
+- **JavaScript** (optional) Interactions

-- JavaScript (optional) Interactions
+- **Google Fonts Typography Enhancements**

 ## Screenshots